 However, our survey data suggest students in College A self-perceive less gains in writing than their peers and that they may be producing fewer pages of academic writing during their senior year than their peers.
 College A seniors and seniors affiliated with other colleges within the university both report on average that their college education positively contributed to their written communication skills (Senior Survey item, 'To what extent do you think your college education contributed to your knowledge, skills, and personal development in writing effectively?'; response scale: very much (4), somewhat (3), very little (2) not at all (1)).
-However, students in College A give lower ratings than their peers (mean rating \pm standard error for College A seniors: 3.25 ± 0.03 ; seniors from other colleges: 3.46 ± 0.02 ; independent-samples t-test t(2537) = 6.13, p < .001, Hedges'g = 0.2).
+However, students in College A give lower ratings than their peers (mean rating $\pm$ standard error for College A seniors: $3.25 \pm 0.03$ ; seniors from other colleges: $3.46 \pm 0.02$ ; independent-samples t-test t(2537) = 6.13, p < .001, Hedges'g = 0.2).
 One possibility of why students in College A may differ in their self-perceptions about writing may be because these students are assigned fewer pages of academic writing than their peers.

-[Students] are developing effective written communication skills. the NSSE survey data on how many pages of writing students were assigned in the current school year, seniors in College A reported they were assigned about 18 fewer pages of writing than their peers affiliated with other colleges (College A: 62.1 ± 6.1 pages, other colleges: 80.8 ± 4.2 pages; independent samples t-test, t(144) = 2.53, p = .01, Hedges' g = 0.2).
+According to the NSSE survey data on how many pages of writing students were assigned in the current school year, seniors in College A reported they were assigned about 18 fewer pages of writing than their peers affiliated with other colleges (College A: $62.1 \pm 6.1$ pages, other colleges: $80.8 \pm 4.2$ pages; independent samples t-test, t(144) = 2.53, p = .01, Hedges'g = 0.2).
 This difference in pages produced does not mean College A students were assigned fewer writing assignments than students in other colleges; but, it is possible students who produce more pages of course writing are also more willing to attribute self-perceived gains in writing to their experiences in those courses.